 Hardship distributions other than elective deferrals

-The preceding discussion summarizes the criteria for hardship distributions of elective deferrals.
 Funds attributable to employer discretionary and matching contributions (other than QMACs and QNECs) may be distributed under more lenient hardship rules, provided that “hardship” is sufficiently defined, consistently applied, and the distribution does not exceed a participant’s vested interest.
 See Rev. Rul.
 71-224.
-A plan does not have to use the criteria set forth in Reg. § 1.401(k)-1(d)(3), discussed above, for making hardship distributions of funds that are not attributable to elective deferrals, but as a practical matter most plans do in order to avoid having two administrative and review procedures.
+A plan does not have to use the criteria set forth in Reg. § 1.401(k)-1(d)(3), discussed above, for making hardship distributions of these funds, but as a practical matter most plans do in order to avoid having two administrative and review procedures.

 - Review the plan document.